 - Discuss your fiber intake with an RDN, since higher fiber foods can promote fullness.

-- Drink fat-free or low-fat milk, 100-percent fruit juice or smoothies.
+- Drink fat-free or low-fat milk, 100% fruit juice or smoothies.
 Avoid filling up on fluids with no calories, such as coffee or tea.

 Weight Gain/Increased Appetite

-Some people gain excess pounds because they eat due to stress or anxiety.
+Some people gain excess weight because they eat for emotional reasons.
 Receiving a cancer diagnosis is stressful.
 When snacking, reach for nutrient-dense options, such as fruit, yogurt or vegetables with hummus dip.

 If you find yourself turning to food for comfort, ask your health care provider about options for managing anxiety and stress.
-Most cancer centers offer free or low-cost counseling, support groups, art therapy, massages and a variety of other coping tools.
+Most cancer centers offer free or low-cost counseling, support groups, art therapy, massages and a variety of other coping tools and resources.

 Fatigue and busy treatment schedules can limit activity.
 Work with your family and friends to carve out a little active "me" time.
-Light to moderate exercise, such as walking, is the best prescription for fatigue, and it can keep the scale in neutral territory.
+Light to moderate physical activity, such as walking, is a great prescription for fatigue, and it can help to keep the scale in neutral territory.

 Through close communication with your medical team, and a combination of medical and nutritional management, you can keep most chemotherapy symptoms under control.
 Best of all, you can help your body get the nutrients needed for healing and recovery.

-If you or a loved one have received a cancer diagnosis, ask your medical team for a referral to a registered dietitian nutritionist who is a certified specialist in oncology nutrition, or CSO.
-If a CSO is not available, a non-CSO registered dietitian nutritionist also is a great option.
+If you or a loved one have received a cancer diagnosis, ask your medical team for a referral to a registered dietitian nutritionist.
+Many RDNs who work with cancer patients are trained in oncology nutrition or may have the credential of a board certified specialist in oncology nutrition, also known as a CSO.